openshift/assisted-service/docs/hive-integration/baremetal-agent-controller.md

     credentialsName: bmc-secret
 ```

-Setting `automatedCleaningMode` field and the `inspect.metal3.io` is optional as BMAC will add
+Setting `inspect.metal3.io` is optional since BMAC will add it automatically.
-them automatically.
-Without those the `BareMetalHost` will boot IPA and spend some time in the
+Without it, the `BareMetalHost` will boot IPA and spend additional time in the
 inspecting phase when the manifest is applied.

 Setting the `infraenvs.agent-install.openshift.io` is required and it must be set to the name of